AnonymousAchilles/AnonymousAchilles.github.io/README.md

-# Text-Guided Texture Generation for 3D Objects with Progressive Sampling
+# TexGen: Text-Guided 3D Texture Generation with Multi-view Sampling and Resampling